warmana/cloudant-docs-fork/docs2017/src/tutorials/create_service.md

     click the `Service Credentials` tab:<br/>
     ![Accessing the {{site.data.keyword.cloudant_short_notm}} service credentials](images/img0007.png)

-8. The Service Credentials panel appears.
+8. The Service Credentials window appears.
-    To see the credentials required to access the service, click the `View Credentials` dropdown:<br/>
+    To see the credentials that are required to access the service, click the `View Credentials` dropdown:<br/>
     ![Viewing the {{site.data.keyword.cloudant_short_notm}} service credentials](images/img0008.png)

 9. The Service Credentials details appear:<br/>
     ![The {{site.data.keyword.cloudant_short_notm}} service credentials](images/img0009.png)

->   **Note**: The service credentials illustrated here
+>   **Note**: The service credentials in these examples
     were defined when a demonstration Cloudant service was created on Bluemix.
     The credentials are reproduced here to show how they would appear in the dashboard.
     However,
-    the demonstration Cloudant service has been removed now, so these credentials will not work;
+    the demonstration Cloudant service was removed,
+    so these credentials are no longer valid;
     you _must_ supply and use your own service credentials.

 ## The service credentials